nareshmaharaj-consultant/aerospike_udf/README.md

 OK
 ```
-Clearly there is no data.
-Lets open up the filter to allow more results.
+Clearly there no data.
+Let's open up the filter to allow more results.
 ```text
 SELECT * FROM test.financialdata IN MAPVALUES WHERE queryField = "India/Government"
 +--------------+---------+---------------------+-----------+----------+------------+--------------+-------------------------------------------------------------------------------------------------------+------------+-----------+--------+--------------+----------+--------+